paulross/svfsc/docs/Sphinx/source/introduction.rst

 - If the SVFS does *not* have the data then the Parser consults the SVFS for what data is needed, then issues the appropriate GET request(s) to the remote server.
 - That data is used to update the SVFS, then the parser can use it and give the results to the user.

-Here is a conceptual example of an ``SVFS`` running on a local file system.
+Here is a conceptual example of a ``SVF`` running on a local file system containing data from a single file.

 .. code-block:: console